ankithkumar08/120-days-of-python-coding-/README.md

 - **Question:** Write a program to print the Fibonacci sequence up to the n-th term.
 - **Solution:** Fibonacci sequence generation using a while loop.
 [Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day8.py)
 - **Learnings:**  Practiced working with loops and sequence generation.
 Learned about the Fibonacci series and how to calculate it iteratively.

+  ### Day 9:
+- **Question:** Write a program to check if a number is an Armstrong number.
+- **Solution:** Armstrong number check using functions and loops.
+[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day9.py)
+- **Learnings:**   Practiced using loops and functions to check for Armstrong numbers and understood the concept behind it.

 *...
 Continue adding daily questions, solutions, and learnings as you progress ...*

 ## Technologies Used